Jinyou-L/paper-reading-assistant/README.md

 ## Pipeline

-The main pipeline is:

 1. Parse PDFs with PyMuPDF.
-2. Clean extracted text and remove noisy/reference chunks.
+2. Clean extracted text and remove references/noisy chunks.
 3. Split papers into overlapping chunks with page/section metadata.
-4. Retrieve relevant chunks using TF-IDF.
+4. Retrieve relevant chunks using TF-IDF and cosine similarity.
 5. Run the Single-Pass RAG baseline.
 6. Run the Plan-First Agentic Retrieval system.
-7. Evaluate outputs on a 24-question golden set.
+7. Evaluate outputs on a golden set of 24 questions.
 8. Run additional retrieval and checker-agent experiments.

-## Main Evaluation
+## Evaluation

 The evaluation set contains 24 questions across six categories: